joshuafinch/Bowling-Scoreboard/README.md

 - As a user I want a fun animation when I score a strike
 - As a user I want to see a list of my previous games and be able to tap in for a summary of the score

+### How does scoring work?

+Scoring for this mobile application is based on [these instructions from ThoughtCo.](https://www.thoughtco.com/bowling-scoring-420895)

 ## Copyright & License

 This software is released under the [MIT License](LICENSE.md).